-A toolkit is required to enable security for One Touch with Hub.
+Toolkit is required to enable security for One Touch with Password.
 Be sure to install Toolkit in order to password-protect your device using Seagate Secure 256-bit encryption.

-• Click here for details on enabling security.
+Click here for details on enabling security

 Start a backup plan (Windows only)